wely/DevCamp/HOL/node/01-developer-environment/README.md

     apply - the reason this one takes so long is that we are creating a Windows Virtual machine and installing all the tools you will need for the DevCamp including Visual Studio, the Java development kit, and other software resources.

-    When the Resource Group creation is done, go visit the resource group by clicking `resource groups on the left:
+    When the Resource Group creation is done, go visit the resource group by clicking **Resource Groups** on the left navigation

     ![image](./media/2016-10-18_13-36-29.gif)

-    Then click your Resource group
+    Then click on your Resource Group name

     ![image](./media/2016-10-18_13-39-10.gif)

 ---
 ## Exercise 5: Use an Azure Virtual Machine for remote development

 The Azure resource group template will have created a virtual machine that can be used for remote development on Windows.
 Exercise 6 describes the configuration for the Windows virtual machine, which would be appropriate for any of the languages.

+> Rather use another environment such as a Macbook instead of a VM in Azure?
+Please see this [note](#macsetup)

 1. In the DevCamp resource group, select the DevCamp DevTest Lab.